descampsa/DynamixelShield/README.md

 The good news is that all is open source, the kicad project, gerber file, code, bom, all you need to make your own.
 Gerber and bom are also available on [kitnic](kitnic.it), where you may order the parts very easily.
 The bad news is that you can't buy one, i do not sell it for now.
 I have a few unpopulated pcb left, however, so if you are interested, just ask and i will send you one for shipping cost.

+## Warning

+This board is functionnal, but has not yet been tested extensively, especially for high loads.
+Make sure you know what you are doing if you use it.